 In Environment B, which has the same number of t3.small instances, we have a single t3.small RI.
 Because the RI is matched, the RI utilization is 100%, but the monthly cost is higher at $70.70.

-Bottom line: Seek to maximize ESR not RI utilization.
+Bottom line: Seek to maximize ESR not utilization.

 Again, ESR is our guide and truth teller for savings.
 The ESR for Environment B is 6.8%, while Environment A is 14.3%, more than twice as much.

-It's important to note here that in either environment, we are making nearly identical dollar commits to AWS.
+It's important to note here that in either environment, we are making nearly identical on-demand equivalent dollar commits to AWS.
 In Environment A, we're covering a Linux t2.2xlarge instance with an annual on-demand cost of $3,251.71 and in Environment B we're covering a Windows m5.xlarge instance with an annual on-demand cost of $3,293.76.
-Using a convertible RI, we're making a dollar commitment to AWS for roughly the same amount of money, but all things being equal, we're much better off covering the Linux instance due to the higher RI discount rate.
+All things being equal, we're much better off covering the Linux instance due to the higher RI discount rate.
 A combination of RI coverage and RI utilization doesn't give us the data we need to maximize savings, but ESR does.

-Bottom line: Seek to maximize ESR not RI coverage and RI utilization together.
+Bottom line: Seek to maximize ESR, not coverage and utilization together.

 Putting it all together in practice

-We talk to lots of customers about RIs.
-When we ask about the effectiveness of current strategies and tooling to deliver RI savings, we generally see several things:
+We talk to lots of customers about AWS savings instruments.
+When we ask about the effectiveness of current strategies and tooling to deliver savings, we generally see several things:

-- Effectiveness is almost always spoken of in terms of RI coverage and/or RI utilization, which as we've seen above, doesn't necessarily correlate with actual savings.
+- Effectiveness is almost always spoken of in terms of coverage and/or utilization, which as we've seen above, doesn't necessarily correlate with actual savings.

 - Effective Savings Rates aren't known (we're trying to help with that).

 - Guesstimates of ESR are almost always higher than what the actual ESR is, once measured.
-Managing RIs is hard and complex work!
+Managing savings instruments is hard and complex work!

 It's not uncommon for us to see a historical savings pattern that looks something like this: